 At this point, Lake had starred in four hits in a row, and the biggest hit of all came next.
 Unfortunately it led to her downfall.
 So Proudly We Hail was Paramount’s big patriotic wartime special of 1943, a tribute to the Red Cross nurses who served in Bataan and Corregidor.
 Claudette Colbert is the tediously sane and responsible head nurse, and Paulette Goddard is the wisecracking good-time girl.
 Lake, third-billed, plays a sullen, joyless bitch all the other nurses loathe.
 You can feel the executives at Paramount patting themselves on the back for all this typecasting.
 The war department had asked the studio to change the famous peekaboo hairstyle, because girls working in wartime factories were supposedly getting their Lake locks caught in machinery (she’s demonstrating the danger in the photo above).
 So for most of the movie, her hair is pinned up under her nurse’s cap.
 Going all dramatic, Lake has two big scenes in the film, the first when she breaks down and reveals that the Japanese killed her fiancé, the second when she sacrifices herself to save the other nurses.
-She appears in a doorway (hair suddenly loose for the sake of the fans), and slips a grenade into her blouse before walking toward the Japs with her hands up.
+She appears in a doorway, hair suddenly loose for the sake of the fans, and slips a grenade into her blouse before walking toward the Japs with her hands up.
 These should be intense, impactful scenes, but they’re muffed by director Mark Sandrich, a ticktock craftsman who was utterly unable to convey emotion on the screen (historian John McElwee reports that one GI responded to Lake being blown to bits by yelling out “I know which part I want!”).
 Everyone seems to have decided Lake was nothing without her hairstyle, and Goddard got the Oscar nomination.